The Ultimate Hong Kong Rugby Sevens Survival Guide

 Public ballot: A few months ahead of the 7s, the Hong Kong Rugby Union will open registration for a public ballot via their website, hksevens.com.
 This mechanism is mostly for Hong Kong Residents holding Hong Kong Identity Cards who want to attend the tournament.
 The draw takes places 2-3 months before the event, and you may win tickets to none, some, or all of your chosen days.

 Cathay Pacific Fly & See Packages: Cathay Pacific Airline is the title sponsor for the event, and usually offers special packages that include airfare, hotel and a 3-day event ticket.
-Keep an eye on the official Hong Kong 7s and Cathay Pacific websites for the offers.

 Facebook Groups: Many people sell their tickets via Facebook, but this comes with a certain amount of risk.
 You should meet in person for a face-to-face exchange.
 Look up “Hong Kong Sevens Buy and Sell” to find available groups.